leggedrobotics/darknet_ros/README.md

 ## Citing

-The YOLO methods used in this software are described in the paper: [here](https://arxiv.org/abs/1506.02640).
+The YOLO methods used in this software are described in the paper: [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640).